nickrnet/nest-castdeck/README.md

 # nest-castdeck
-Chromecast StreamDeck-like to a Nest Hub
+StreamDeck-like Chromecast to a Nest Hub via Electron.